-This guide will be updated annually.
+This guide will be updated every one to two years.
 Future iterations of this guide will include additional topics and resources, and will be available in additional formats and languages.
 Have an idea?
-We're here to help; www.vmap.org.
+We're here to help: vmap.org.